Dashields Locks and Dam

 Dashields Lock and Dam is a fixed-crest dam on the Ohio River.
-It is located less than 15 miles down stream of Pittsburgh.
-There are two locks, one for commercial barge traffic that is 600 feet long by 110 feet wide, and a recreational auxiliary lock that is 360 feet long by 56 feet wide.
-Dashields locks averages about 450 commercial lock throughs every month and 200-300 lock throughs a month on the recreational auxiliary lock.
+It is located less than 15 mi downstream of Pittsburgh.
+There are two locks, one for commercial barge traffic that is 600 ft long by 110 ft wide, and a recreational auxiliary lock that is 360 ft long by 56 ft wide.
+Dashields locks averages about 450 commercial lock throughs every month and 200 to 300 lock throughs a month on the recreational auxiliary lock.